03

 Something had happened.
 Something bad.
 I had this feeling in my gut, the knot forming inside me.

 My mother was a strong woman, she never cried.
 Never showed weakness.
-Seeing her on verge of a breakdown indicated something inauspicious.
+Seeing her on the verge of a breakdown indicated something inauspicious.

 "Aruu-" she let out a muffled sound.